 The NOC was implemented in 1991/92 as a replacement for the Canadian Classification and Dictionary of Occupations (CCDO).

 It was created through an extensive program of research, collecting information from employers, workers,

 educators and associations.
 Analyses and consultations were also conducted with providers and users of

 labour market data across the country.
-Human Resources and Skills Development Canada (HRSDC)
+Employment and Social Development Canada (ESDC)

 worked closely with Statistics Canada to ensure strong links between the NOC